ember-learn/ember-blog/content/the-ember-times-issue-193.md

 On December 8th Ember.js completed another trip around the 🌞 and turned 10 years old! 🥳

-[Yehuda Katz (@wycats)](https://github.com/wycats) recently [tweeted about the milestone for Ember](https://twitter.com/wycats/status/1468774795529515008) and noted some of the most notable things that been achieved in Ember's history:
+[Yehuda Katz (@wycats)](https://github.com/wycats) recently [tweeted about the milestone for Ember](https://twitter.com/wycats/status/1468774795529515008) and called out some of the most notable things that been achieved in Ember's history:

 - we adopted promises and made them the primary way to do async in Ember (2013)
 - we added first-class support for JS modules via ember-cli (2014)